MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-v3.md

 ![Cost estimates for default roles](media/resource-assignment-cost-estimate-06.png)
 ![Sales estimate for default roles](media/resource-assignment-sales-estimate-07.png)

 After upgrade is complete, you can edit a team member's role to be something other than the assigned default.
-However, if you change a team members role, it will be changed on all of their assigned tasks because team members are no longer allowed to be assigned multiple roles in version 3.
+However, if you change a team members role, it will be changed on all of their assigned tasks because team members can't be assigned multiple roles in version 3.

 ![Updating a resource role](media/resource-role-assignment-08.png)